 For many of us Harry Potter fans, or Potterheads, we practically grew up with the franchise as he went from being a confused child to one who saved the wizarding world from Voldemort.
 Since graduating from the series, the scruffy British actor has continued to dabble in film as well as theatre and television.
 His extensive oeuvre includes Equus (2007-9), Imperium (2016) and Escape from Pretoria (2020).

 Radcliffe had also recently made headlines after he showed his support for the trans community response to JK Rowling’s controversial tweet that many criticised for being transphobic.

 Other than being total #couplegoals with wife and fellow actress Fann Wong, Christopher Lee, who’s turning 48, is one of the biggest names in Singapore.
 And for good reason: Since debuting in 1995 after placing as the first runner-up in the male category of Star Search, the boyish, charismatic actor has made his mark with many memorable roles including Yang Guo in The Return of the Condor Heroes (1995), Zhang Qiming in Show Hand (2012) and Yang Liwei/Li Ruiming in Doppelganger (2018).

-He’s also a devoted father, and has a sense of humour too.
-He recently posted a hilarious photo of him along his son, Zed, in a collage, with both sporting similar slitty-eyed I-have-an-attitude vibe, and joked about how alike they look.
+He’s also a devoted father and has a sense of humour too.
+He had posted a hilarious photo of him along with his son, Zed, in a collage, with both sporting similar slitty-eyed I-have-an-attitude vibe, and joked about how alike they look.
 Too adorable!

 Psst, he’s also super into living an environmentally sustainable and plastic-free life, which we are so down with.